PixelUpdater/PixelUpdater/README.md

 Bug fix and translation pull requests are welcome and much appreciated!

 If you are interested in implementing a new feature and would like to see it included in Pixel Updater, please open an issue to discuss it first.
-We intend for Pixel Updater to be as simple and low-maintenance as possible, so we am not too inclined to add new features, but we could be convinced otherwise.
+We intend for Pixel Updater to be as simple and low-maintenance as possible, so we are not too inclined to add new features, but we could be convinced otherwise.

 ## License